nasccped/java-terminal-calculator/README.md

    [Git][git-website].
 2. **OpenJDK:** you will need the official _Java tools_ collection that can be found at the [Oracle website][oracle-website].
-3. **Make:** Instead of using a specific IDE for Java, this program was developed in an external IDE.
+3. **Make or Python:** Instead of using a specific IDE for Java, this program was developed in an external IDE.
 To avoid compiling all the files manually you can use the Makefile present in the root directory.
-   Just have [GNU Make][gnu-make-website] installed on your machine.
+Just have [GNU Make][gnu-make-website] installed on your machine. _(Recently I added a builder in **Python**.
+You can use it too.
+Ceck third step at [Usage](#usage-) section)_

 > [!WARNING]
 >